iamshriharshan/Impulse2025/README.md

 # EEG Seizure Classification - Impulse 2025

-There are 2 notebooks, Notebook-2 is having the final model, some visualizations and first attempt I took to train the model(which failed) is there in notebook-1
+There are 2 notebooks, Notebook-2 has the final model.
+Notebook-1 contains some visualizations and first attempt I took to train the model(which isn't soo good)

 ## Overview
 This notebook outlines the approach for classifying EEG seizure types as part of the Impulse 2025 hackathon.
 The tasks included: